woodrowbarlow/stop-hb805/_posts/2025-07-30-veto-overturned.md

 * [HB 318](https://www.ncleg.gov/Sessions/2025/Bills/House/PDF/H318v6.pdf) (passed with *only* Rep. Cunningham's support): Requires local law enforcement to assist and support ICE's enforcement efforts.
 * [HB 805](https://www.ncleg.gov/Sessions/2025/Bills/House/PDF/H805v6.pdf) (passed with *only* Rep. Majeed's support): Designed to hurt and oppress trans and non-binary people [in several ways](https://www.acluofnorthcarolina.org/en/legislation/hb-805-anti-transschool-censorship-bill).

 I'm not somebody who believes that a politician should always vote down party lines -- far from it -- but turning your back on your party during a veto vote in the current environment should be *unthinkable*.
-It shows that the republicans are in full and absolute unchecked control of the government.
+It shows that the Republicans are in full and absolute unchecked control of the government.
 It's a blank check to run free.
 You've rendered your entire party ineffective because you each disagree on one single issue.
 Show a little solidarity when it matters most.
 Shame on the four of you.